sethgoldin/install-davinci-resolve-centos/README.md

 		```# reboot```
 1. Now we should be totally ready for DaVinci Resolve.
 	1. N.B.
-If you didn't install `mesa-libGLU` for Media Express in 12.vi.c.a., Resolve definitely needs it, so make sure to install it:
+If you didn't already install `mesa-libGLU` for Media Express, Resolve definitely needs it, so make sure to install it:

 		```$ sudo dnf install mesa-libGLU```
 1. Install DaVinci Resolve